syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Performing OCR on image

-To perform OCR on an image file, refer the below code snippets.
+To perform OCR on an image file, refer the below code sample for the same.

 {% tabs %}